-The key steps in an annual cycle Produce the annual work programme Create an annual Internal Audit plan for approval by the audit committee, typically as part of an indicative 3 or 5 year plan linked to a wider risk/audit universe Identify resource requirements, including relevant subject matter and industry experience to add value to the process, and associated budgets Agree the timeline for performing individual assignments in the agreed plan Additional reviews may be required: the approach needs to be nimble to respond to the needs of the audit committee and the executive team Consideration should also be given at this stage to the interaction with risk management activities and the specific linkage of risk and assurance Plan individual assignments For each allocated audit assignment, terms of reference should be agreed in advance Staff requirements should be confirmed and communicated to the team reasonably far in advance of the work to help continuity Planning meetings with the nominated business sponsor and business process owners, information gathering and briefing of team members prior to each assignment Perform fieldwork Fieldwork should commence with an opening meeting involving all relevant team members so that: expectations are understood; and the objectives, scope, techniques and emphasis of the review are clear A 'no surprises' approach is fundamental.
+Produce the annual work programme Create an annual Internal Audit plan for approval by the audit committee, typically as part of an indicative 3 or 5 year plan linked to a wider risk/audit universe Identify resource requirements, including relevant subject matter and industry experience to add value to the process, and associated budgets Agree the timeline for performing individual assignments in the agreed plan Additional reviews may be required: the approach needs to be nimble to respond to the needs of the audit committee and the executive team Consideration should also be given at this stage to the interaction with risk management activities and the specific linkage of risk and assurance Plan individual assignments For each allocated audit assignment, terms of reference should be agreed in advance Staff requirements should be confirmed and communicated to the team reasonably far in advance of the work to help continuity Planning meetings with the nominated business sponsor and business process owners, information gathering and briefing of team members prior to each assignment Perform fieldwork Fieldwork should commence with an opening meeting involving all relevant team members so that: expectations are understood; and the objectives, scope, techniques and emphasis of the review are clear A 'no surprises' approach is fundamental.
 The nominated business sponsor should be informed of issues as they arise

-The key steps in an annual cyc le Ways of working should be defined and consistently applied and measured (including the business responsibilities) Variations to timelines or budgets should be monitored and flagged as soon as they are identified to key sponsors Exit meeting Prior to formal reporting, an exit meeting should be held with the relevant business sponsor and other employees as agreed The purpose of the meeting is to: Reporting Prepare a draft report to be issued to management within an agreed number of working days of completion of each audit and finalise the report, again within an agreed timeframe of receipt of management responses Report in accordance with standard template Determine who should attend and present at stakeholder and Audit Committee meetings Issue resolution tracking Following the issue of final reports, monitor agreed upon management action plans and subsequent reporting to senior management and the audit committee Clear protocols for follow up work as and when needed Overall considerations Defined audit charter A defined strategy An ongoing awareness of key business risks and how this drives audit Clear role defined on related activities e.g. investigations / ad hoc assignments Agreed communication protocols Clear business case / cost analysis and monitoring Ways of working protocols KPI's to track progress and delivery Stakeholder satisfaction surveys
+The key steps in an annual cyc ele Ways of working should be defined and consistently applied and measured (including the business responsibilities) Variations to timelines or budgets should be monitored and flagged as soon as they are identified to key sponsors Exit meeting Prior to formal reporting, an exit meeting should be held with the relevant business sponsor and other employees as agreed The purpose of the meeting is to: confirm that expectations have been met; highlight and re-confirm the findings of the review; validate the findings; and where appropriate, obtain management's acceptance and support for the recommendations made, including their commitment to actions with clear dates for implementation Reporting Prepare a draft report to be issued to management within an agreed number of working days of completion of each audit and finalise the report, again within an agreed timeframe of receipt of management responses Report in accordance with standard template Determine who should attend and present at stakeholder and Audit Committee meetings Issue resolution tracking Following the issue of final reports, monitor agreed upon management action plans and subsequent reporting to senior management and the audit committee Clear protocols for follow up work as and when needed Overall considerations Defined audit charter A defined strategy An ongoing awareness of key business risks and how this drives audit Clear role defined on related activities e.g. investigations / ad hoc assignments Agreed communication protocols Clear business case / cost analysis and monitoring Ways of working protocols KPI's to track progress and delivery Stakeholder satisfaction surveys